 Health & Safety

-Don’t even think about trekking the Colca Canyon without travel insurance.
+Don’t even think about doing a Colca Canyon trek without travel insurance.
 Colca Canyon is located in a remote and rugged region far from a well resourced hospital or trauma unit.

 While most trekkers don’t encounter issues with health and safety during their visit to Colca, there are numerous aspects of this particular trek that make it more treacherous than most (sheer drops, loose surfaces, weather exposure, remoteness).

 We have always been happy with World Nomads and recommend their travel policies to our own family and friends.

 Other Tips & Considerations for Your Colca Canyon Trek

 Though tempting, don’t linger too long in Cabanaconde on Day 1.
 Night falls quickly due to the depth of the canyon and its wise to leave plenty of time the unexpected.

 Travelers Prone to Motion Sickness & Fear of Heights